HamsterInItsBall/learning-arena/python/phase-1-foundations/python-syntax-&-variables/Conditionals.md

     <indented statement(s)>
 ```
 **When to use it:**
--Anytime you need your code to **react differently** based on a condition.
+- Anytime you need your code to **react differently** based on a condition.
 - Example: Show a discount only if the user is a member.
 - Example: Display a warning if an input is invalid.